elementary-Inc/blog/_posts/2024/2024-06-04-updates-for-june-2024.md

 tags:
   - earlyaccess
+  - horus
   - updates
 ---

-This month we have some suprise updates for OS 7, including new releases of GNOME apps and a big update for Mail.
+This month we have some surprise updates for OS 7, including new releases of GNOME apps and a big update for Mail.
 Plus Wayland is here, there's a new way to manage Drivers, and we're shipping Flathub by default!
 And don't forget Platform 8 is now ready for developers.
 Read ahead for all of the details of the work we accomplished during the month of May.

 ## Updated Flatpak apps for OS 7